 Begin with the exterior of your home, or your curb appeal.
 Inspect the exterior of your home from a quick glance from the street.
 What jumps out at you?
 What unique features seem hidden?

-Understanding this helps us to decide what we can do to attract buyers from the street and into your home.
-If your home's exterior isn't up to par with touched up paint and colorful greenery it's time to get those things done.
-Refer to the Curb Appeal Checklist and add dollars to your house's final selling price.
+Understanding this assists us in determining what plan of action we can use to draw buyers from the street and into your house.
+If your home isn't pretty on the outside with touched up paint and colorful garden plants we'll need to tackle those issues.
+Refer to the Curb Appeal Checklist and add dollars to your home's final selling price.

 Curb Appeal Checklist >

 Does your house seem to say, "This is Your Next House" to a buyer?
-Examining your property from a buyer's view, I'll recommend adjustments that build up Open House appeal.
+Examining your house with a critical eye, I'll suggest adjustments that enhance sales appeal.

-Every room gets a once-over.
-Changes that directly affect your bottom line include easy-to-fix items like furniture pieces that should be rearranged, rooms that need neutral paint, carpet that needs steaming, fixtures that need polishing, and windows that need cleaning.
+I know instantly where a room's best features are and how to highlight them.
+Enhancements that directly affect your sale price include fixable like pieces of furniture that should be rearranged, rooms that need fresh paint, carpet that needs to be replaced, fixtures that need replacing, and windows that need washing

 Welcome Home Checklist >

 Setting the Stage

 At every showing, we're doing well if we're engaging the buyer's senses.
 Shadows are critical and we'll open curtains, and add lighting where needed to invite the buyer inside.
 Together we'll enhance the ambiance with enjoyable music to listen to while guests take a walk-through of your home and assure a delightful aroma circulates from every area.
 We'll incorporate cozy-looking bedspreads, and throw pillows on your sofa and bed.
 Buyers should feel like your house is their future home.